a24525193/Logist-regression/README.md

 ![GITHUB](https://github.com/a24525193/Logist-regression/blob/main/result1.png "plotresult")

 The plot shows the logistic regression after classification by time and age.
 The X axis is time.
 The Y axis is age.
 The icon of 1 in the death event is set as green 'x', the icon of 2 is set as blue 'o'.
-The purple area and yellow area are used as the classification blocks.
+The purple and yellow areas are used as the classification blocks.

-According to the final classification results.
-The slope is high.
+Judging from the final classification results.
+The slope is very high.
 Which means that time has a great impact on the death events, while age has a relatively small impact on the death events.

 I think the classification results may not be ideal if we only use two features for logistic regression analysis.
-If we can use multiple regression model to make it, I believe that the classification results will be closer to the ideal results
+If possible, maybe can use a multiple regression model to make a model.
+I believe that the classification results will be closer to the ideal results.